Hermit-commits-code/Pillowtalk-Pages/docs/PRIVACY_POLICY.md

 - You can delete your account to remove your personal data from our servers.
 - You can manage in-app preferences (e.g., filters, theme) via the Profile screen.

+### Analytics and Affiliate Tracking

+- We use Firebase Analytics to collect anonymous, aggregate usage information to improve the App.
+This includes events such as feature usage and affiliate link clicks.
+- Affiliate link clicks (for example Audible/Amazon links) are recorded as lightweight, non-sensitive records in a Firestore collection named `affiliate_clicks`.
+Records include the referenced book ID, a timestamp, and the affiliate URL.
+These records are used only for internal reporting and revenue tracking; they are not sold or shared.
+- You can opt out of analytics and affiliate tracking at any time via the Profile → Settings → "Allow analytics & affiliate tracking" toggle.
+When disabled, analytics events and affiliate click records will not be sent for your user account.
+Developers may also disable analytics at build time via the `--dart-define=DISABLE_ANALYTICS=true` flag.

+### Service Account Files

+- Development tools may require a Google service account JSON file.
+Never commit real service account JSON files to source control.
+Use the provided `service-account.json.example` as a template and set your credentials via the `GOOGLE_APPLICATION_CREDENTIALS` environment variable during tooling runs.

 7. Children

 The App is intended for users 18 years or older.
 We do not knowingly collect information from children under 18.